Preventive Mastectomy: Five Years Later

 I felt like my mission of offering support to women, wives, and mothers was falling flat.

-I put my head in my hands, took a few deep breathes, and prayed.
+I put my head in my hands, took deep breaths, and prayed.

 I asked God to send me a sign.

-To let me know without a doubt that the time and effort that I am putting into this brand and in sharing my honest and heartfelt (with a bit of humor) stories was the right thing to do.
+This is to let me know without a doubt that the time and effort I am putting into this brand and sharing my honest and heartfelt (with a bit of humor) stories was the right thing to do.

 “Good morning!
 I just wanted to let you know how much your preventative mastectomy blog posts have helped me.
 I’m having mine tomorrow!
-I have read through your post at least five times, the last time was a few days ago at 4 am when I woke up so worried about my decision.
-Reading through your posts has given me SO much courage and peace and I cannot even thank you enough for sharing your story.”
+I have read through your post at least five times, the last time being a few days ago at 4 a.m. when I woke up so worried about my decision.
+Reading through your posts has given me SO much courage and peace, and I cannot even thank you enough for sharing your story.”

 Friends, readers…it took all of my self-control not to start crying in the middle of my radio show when I read these words.